kyunhoe/ValuAI-Legal/TERMS.md

     Estimation Only: The App uses Artificial Intelligence to analyze images and marketplace data to provide a valuation.
 These figures are estimates and for informational purposes only.

-    No Financial Advice: [Your App Name] does not provide professional appraisals, financial advice, or guaranteed sale prices.
+    No guarantees: ValuAI does not provide guaranteed sale prices.

     Accuracy: AI models can hallucinate or misinterpret images.
 We do not warrant the accuracy, completeness, or usefulness of any valuation provided.
 You should consult a professional appraiser before making financial decisions.